 And the above doesn’t even begin to address the danger that causes national security experts to lose sleep: the possibility of a terrorist group getting its hands on a nuclear dirty bomb or chemical or biological weapons.

 “Russian authorities say that [between 2002 and 2005] alone they have broken up hundreds of nuclear-material smuggling deals.
-In October 2001, shortly after the World Trade Center attacks, a Russian nuclear official reported having foiled two separate incidents over the previous eight months in which terrorists had ‘staked out’ a secret weapons storage site.
-In the 1990s, U.S. authorities discovered several al-Qaeda plots to obtain nuclear materials, and former CIA Director George Tenet told the Senate Select Committee on Intelligence that Osama bin Laden had sought to ‘acquire or develop a nuclear device’” (“Loose Nukes,” last updated January 2006, Council on Foreign Affairs website).
+In October 2001, shortly after the World Trade Center attacks, a Russian nuclear official reported having foiled two separate incidents over the previous eight months in which terrorists had ‘staked out’ a secret weapons storage site” (“Loose Nukes,” Council on Foreign Relations website).

 Terrifying as it is to contemplate the prospect of nuclear mushroom clouds over New York, Moscow, Beijing, Berlin, London and elsewhere, it is arguably even more horrifying to contemplate the use of the chemical and biological weapons now at the disposal of humanity’s aggressive tendencies.

-For example, various chemical agents are reported to have been used by Iraq in the 1980s and in the Syrian civil war in 2013.
+For example, various chemical agents are reported to have been used by Iraq in the 1980s and in the Syrian civil war.
 Accounts of the effects of these chemical attacks describe death by asphyxiation, burning and vomiting, as well as long-term health problems, such as increased cancers and birth defects.

 No, it’s not a pretty picture.
 And it’s not something we like to think about.
 Yet with humanity left to its own misguided and militaristic devices, not only could nuclear and chemical warfare happen, but it certainly would.